-A unique resale industry that blossoms from the heart of sneakerheads.
+- Sneakers – A unique resale industry that blossoms from the heart of sneakerheads.
 The limited-release sneakers are where the money’s at, with an easy 10x return on some Yeezy’s or Jordan’s.
 However, the learning curve is steep if you’re starting out – but there’s plenty of guides to prime you for profitable sneaker flipping.

-Hot items like the PS5 or computer graphics cards are really easy to resell, and even earn a lucrative living from.
+- Electronics – Electronics like the PS5 or computer graphics cards are really easy to resell, and even earn a lucrative living from.
 Just like sneakers, the competition is fierce.

-This may be the OG resale item.
+- Event tickets – This may be the OG resale item.
 There’s a reason why ticket sales feel rigged – they kind of are.
 Bots scoop up most highly-prized event tickets to be scalped at a premium price.

 In any of these cases, web scraping has a slightly different function.
 They still crawl web pages and record data, but they also automate the checkout process.

 If you throw in some proxies, you can multiply these checkouts to increase your chances to win.
 In fact, it’s absolutely necessary to run any automated software – bots and web scrapers – with proxies.
 If you don’t, then your whole operation will fail when your IP address is banned.

 On their own, each of these strategies is worth their time and effort.
 But what do you get if you combine them?